 Categories of Nutritionists

-Dietitians and nutritionists are categorised into four major categories.
+Majorly, Dietitians and nutritionists are categorised into four categories.
 You can pursue a Nutritionist Course based on your field of choice:

 If you want to gain hands-on experience before specialising in a particular area, you can pursue an Associate of Science degree in Nutrition.
 This Nutrition Course does not allow you to start practising immediately but you can work under a registered nutritionist as a technician.

-Here is a list of important undergraduate Nutritionist courses you can enroll into.
-The basic eligibility criteria remain the same for all the courses i.e. : physics, chemistry and biology as core subjects in 10+2.
+Here is a list of important undergraduate Nutritionist courses you can enroll in.
+The basic eligibility criteria remain the same for all the courses i.e.: Physics, Chemistry, and Biology [BiPC Subjects] in 10+2.
 But the minimum percentile criteria may vary from one university to another.

 - B.Sc. in Nutrition and Dietetics:

-It is a 3-year undergraduate degree course which combines both the science of nutrition and wellness.
+It is a 3-year undergraduate degree course that combines both the science of nutrition and wellness.
 With a comprehensive curriculum, this course focuses on analysing the relationship between food and the body.

 - B.Sc. in Clinical Nutrition: